grafana/github-datasource/docs/sources/setup/token.md

 - `read:org`
 - `read:project`

-An extra setting is required for private repositories
+An extra setting is required for private repositories:

 - `repo (Full control of private repositories)`